-Murod Ismailov
+Murod ISMAILOV

-Assistant Professor, University of Tsukuba, Centre for Education of Global Communication, Japan ismailov.murod.gm@u.tsukuba.ac.jp
+University of Tsukuba, Centre for Education of Global Communication, Japan ismailov.murod.gm@u.tsukuba.ac.jp

-ABSTRACT: With the advance of the Internet technologies, online international exchanges are becoming an essential element of teaching and learning communication and collaboration.
-Some virtual exchanges focus especially on developing learners' intercultural communicative competence.
+Abstract: With the advances of the Internet technologies, online international exchanges are becoming an essential element of teaching and learning communication and collaboration.
+Some online exchanges known as telecollaboration focus especially on developing learners' intercultural communicative competence.
 One of the main challenges for learners engaged in this form of virtual exchanges is that not all participants may be familiar with specific aspects of their own lingua-culture.
-This conceptual study attempts to develop an inquiry-based model of online intercultural exchange by incorporating the 5E Learning Cycle Model which includes learning stages, such as engagement, exploration, explanation, elaboration, and evaluation.
-We argue that the combination of online intercultural learning and inquiry-based learning could help facilitate sharing of a more authentic lingua-cultural knowledge between online partners.
+This conceptual study attempts to develop an inquiry-based model of telecollaboration by incorporating the 5E Learning Cycle Model which includes learning stages, such as engagement, exploration, explanation, elaboration, and evaluation.
+We argue that the combination of online intercultural learning and inquiry-based learning could help facilitate critical cultural awareness (Byram, 1997) leading to a more authentic lingua-cultural knowledge exchange between online partners.
 Also, the inclusion of the elements of inquiry-based learning in online international collaborative projects might have a positive impact on promoting informed intercultural exchange.

-KEYWORDS: online exchanges, intercultural communication, inquiry-based learning
+Keywords: Telecollaboration, intercultural communication, inquiry-based learning.

-Introduction
+1. Introduction

-The main objective of online intercultural exchanges is not merely to provide a platform for language practice, but to promote the development of intercultural communicative competence among learners (Byram 1997) through interaction, exchange (Belz and Thorne 2006), and structured tasks (O'Dowd and Waire 2009).
-In other words, the aim of online exchanges and, more broadly, foreign language instruction, is no longer to produce near-native speakers but, in the words of Byram (1997, 12), intercultural speakers who can 'see and manage the relationships between themselves and their own cultural beliefs, behaviours, and meanings [...] and those of their interlocutors.
-However, our examination of existing online intercultural exchanges suggests that the intra-cultural learning aspect of online exchange is the least academically researched.
+The main objective of telecollaboration is not merely to provide a platform for language practice, but to promote the development of intercultural communicative competence among learners (Byram 1997) through interaction, exchange (Belz and Thorne 2006), and structured tasks (O'Dowd and Waire 2009).
+In other words, the aim of telecollaborative exchanges and, more broadly, foreign language instruction, is no longer to produce near-native speakers but, in the words of Byram (1997, 12), intercultural speakers who can 'see and manage the relationships between themselves and their own cultural beliefs, behaviors, and meanings [...] and those of their interlocutors.
+However, our examination of existing online intercultural exchanges suggests that the intra-cultural learning aspect of telecollaboration is the least academically researched.

-Online intercultural exchanges place greater emphasis on the development of intercultural communicative competence but, in the majority of the works reviewed, rarely takes into account the possibility that learners engaged in online intercultural exchanges may not have sufficient awareness of their own lingua-culture.
-Research in online intercultural exchange reveals that many teachers and facilitators continue to 'teach the same thing in a different way' (Kern, Ware, and Warschauer 2004) failing to help learners revisit the cultural precepts and phenomena within their own cultures.
-In this paper, we will address this conceptual problem by developing a model which incorporates inquiry-based learning into online intercultural exchanges.
+Telecollaborative exchanges place greater emphasis on the development of intercultural communicative competence but, in the majority of the works reviewed, rarely takes into account the possibility that learners engaged in telecollaborative exchanges may not have sufficient awareness of their own lingua-culture.
+Research in telecollaboration reveals that many teachers and facilitators continue to 'teach the same thing in a different way' (Kern, Ware, and Warschauer 2004) failing to help learners revisit the cultural precepts and phenomena within their own cultures.
+In this paper, we will address this conceptual problem by developing a model which incorporates inquiry-based learning into telecollaboration.

-Literature review
+2. Literature review

-The introduction of the concept of intercultural communicative competence has led to a focus on raising learners' awareness of how their own cultural background and assumptions may impact their attitudes towards and communication with people from other cultures (Alred, Byram, and Fleming 2003; Corbett 2003).
+The introduction of the concept of intercultural communicative competence has led to a focus on raising learners' awareness of how their own cultural background and assumptions may impact their attitudes towards and communication with people from other cultures (Alred, Byram, and Fleming 2003; Corbett, 2003).
 A key characteristic of intercultural communicative competence is the fact that it prepares learners for exposure to all cultures, including their own (Mughan 1999, 64).
 This is where the notion of intra-cultural communication gains prominence; thus, at least in theory, it should emerge as a crucial component in online intercultural exchange projects.